 Who Is Stephen Sondheim?

-American composer Stephen Sondheim was born on March 22, 1930, in New York City.
-After early practice at songwriting, his knowledge of musical theater was influenced by master lyricist Oscar Hammerstein II, who served as a mentor.
+After early practice at songwriting, Stephen Sondheim's knowledge of musical theater was influenced by master lyricist Oscar Hammerstein II, who served as a mentor.
 Sondheim's contributions to West Side Story and Gypsy in the 1950s brought him recognition as a rising star of Broadway.
 Known for the startling complexity of his lyricism and music, his major works for the theater also include A Funny Thing Happened on the Way to the Forum, Sweeney Todd, Sunday in the Park With George and Into the Woods.

 Early Life and Musical Interests

 Stephen Joshua Sondheim was born on March 22, 1930, in New York City.
 His parents, Herbert and Janet (née Fox) Sondheim, worked in New York's garment industry; his father was a dress manufacturer and his mother was a designer.
 They divorced in 1942 and Sondheim moved to Doylestown, Pennsylvania, with his mother.
 He began studying piano and organ at a young age, and he was already practicing songwriting as a student at the George School.

 Learning from Oscar Hammerstein

 In Pennsylvania, Sondheim became friends with the son of Broadway lyricist and producer Oscar Hammerstein II, who gave the young Sondheim advice and tutelage in musical theater, and served as a surrogate father during a time of tumult.